John Malkovich

 Of Mice and Men with John Malkovich

-The actor was outstanding in a horror film Mary Reilly, where he portrayed two characters once again – a brilliant scientist, Dr. Jekyll, and his repulsive assistant, Edward Hyde.
-Julia Roberts was cast as his maid, who discovers Malkovich’s character secret.
+Malkovich delivered another standout performance in the horror film Mary Reilly, playing dual roles as the brilliant Dr. Jekyll and his repulsive alter ego, Edward Hyde.
+Julia Roberts was cast as his maid, who discovers Malkovich's character secret.

 Julia Roberts and John Malkovich